SCVision/PointSurfaces/demos/readme.txt

 - Visual studio demo for fine registration of surfaces.

-Note: Please insatll and config PCL1.13 for these demos.
+Note 1: Please insatll and config PCL1.13 for these demos.
+Note 2: The data files for these demo codes can be doownloaded from PointSurfaces/matlab_codes/test_data/.